 Never run heat cable (or mats) through an expansion joint.
 All heating cable should be isolated to a single pour area.

 Never use sharp metal trowels and shovels when tamping or spreading the concrete over the radiant heating cable.
-Great care must be take to avoid damaging the snow melting cable.
+Great care must be take to avoid damaging the outer jacket of the snow melting cable.

 Whether you are installing a concrete, asphalt or paver driveway, you can install

 radiant heat in your driveway.
 And for homeowners who have already built their home and